 For the 2020 classification, campuses that have not previously received the classification will need to submit an application using what is referred to as the “first-time documentation framework.”
-A PDF version of the Documentation Framework to be used for planning purposes only is available here.
+A PDF version of the 2015 Documentation Framework, to be used for planning purposes only, is available here.
 There is also a guide attached to this version to assist institutions in the documentation planning process.
+There will be a few minor revisions to the framework for 2020; the new documentation framework will be available in January 2018.

-For the 2020 classification, institutions that received the classification in 2010 and are seeking to retain the classification will be able to re-apply through an reclassification process.
-A PDF version of the application for reclassification to be used for planning purposes only is available here.
+For the 2020 classification, institutions that received the classification in 2010 and are seeking to retain the classification will be able to re-apply through a reclassification process.
+A PDF version of the 2015 application for reclassification, to be used for planning purposes only, is available here.
+There will be a few minor revisions to the framework for 2020; the new documentation framework will be available in January 2018.

 The First-Time Classification Framework is available on the Carnegie Foundation website with an embedded “guide” for applicants.
 It is advisable for applicants undertaking the Re-Classification Framework to consult the First-Time Classification for information from the “guide.”.